Find out where we stand on a number of topics, from the Bible to Human Destiny.

 restoring His good but broken world.
 He invites, equips, and empowers His followers to play a role in that story.
 We believe

-in one God, but there is more to the one than the one.
+in one God, but there is more to the one in the one.
 God exists eternally in three Persons: God the Father, God the

 Son, and God the Holy Spirit.
 Each Person of the Trinity is equal in power and authority.
 Each Person works in our world today.